opencitations/oscar/doc/README.md

 ```

 ### Results category:
-Each rule will retrieve results that should be classified in categories.
-This will enable the system to view the information needed according to the category the current rule belongs to.
-Next on this documentation we will describe how a category should be defined.
+Each rule will retrieve results classified in categories.
+This will enable the system to view the information needed according to the category the rule belongs to.
-**How:** assign a string value to the **category** key.
+**How:** assign a string value to the **category** key, which matches the exact name of the category.
-**Example:** a rule which retrieves results as a document category:
+**Example:**
 ```js
 "rules":  [
     {